Memphis is one of the most happening cities east of the Mississippi and you will find a plethora of things to do when there.

 Get acquainted with the history of blues by visiting the Delta Blues Museum, the Rock and Blues Museum, and the Delta Cultural Museum.

-And of course, you must check out a live music show – head to Reds Lounge, Ground Zero Blues Club, Hambone Gallery, or the Shack Up Inn to do so.
+And of course, you must check out a live music show – head to Reds Lounge, Ground Zero Blues Club, Hambone Art and Music, or the Shack Up Inn to do so.

 In addition, be sure to stop by the Carnegie Public Library or enjoy a canoeing trip down the Mississippi River.